 Research areas (see also Research projects)

 - individual decisions: reasons, motivations, rationalization, unawareness, preference change, freedom of choice

 - collective decisions: aggregation of judgments, preferences, probabilities, and other attitudes

 - further interests: welfare economics, game theory, probability theory and statistics, classical and non-classical logic, models of terrorism prevention

-- Ludwig Lachmann Research Fellowship of the London School of Economics, 2009-11
+- Ludwig Lachmann Research Fellowship, London School of Economics, 2009-11

-- Excellent Young Scholar Award of the Faculty of Economics and Business Administration, Maastricht University, 2007
+- Excellent Young Scholar Award, Faculty of Economics and Business Administration, Maastricht University, 2007

-- Research Fellowship of the German Research Foundation, 2005 (not taken up)
+- Research Fellowship, German Research Foundation, 2005 (not taken up)

-- Graduate Scholarship of the Mathematical Institute, Oxford University, 2001
+- Graduate Scholarship, Mathematical Institute, Oxford University, 2001

 Selected editorial and administrative activities